jquery/learn.jquery.com/page/using-jquery-core/selecting-elements.md

 #### :button

-Using the `:button` pseudo-selector targets just the `<button>` elements and elements with a `type = "button"`:
+Using the `:button` pseudo-selector targets any `<button>` elements and elements with a `type="button"`:

 ```
 $( "form :button" );
 ```

-In order to get the best performance using `:button`, it's best to first select elements with a standard jQuery selector, then to use `.filter(":button")`.
+In order to get the best performance using `:button`, it's best to first select elements with a standard jQuery selector, then use `.filter( ":button" )`.
 More can be seen on the [jQuery :button documentation page](http://api.jquery.com/button-selector/).
 Another option is to precede the pseudo-selector with a tag name or some other selector.

 #### :checkbox

-Using the `:checkbox` pseudo-selector targets any elements with a `type = "checkbox"`:
+Using the `:checkbox` pseudo-selector targets any `<input>` elements with a `type="checkbox"`:

 ```
 $( "form :checkbox" );
 ```

-Much like the `:button` pseudo-selector, it's best to first select elements with a standard jQuery selector, then to use `.filter(":checkbox")`, or to precede the pseudo-selector with some other selector.
+Much like the `:button` pseudo-selector, it's best to first select elements with a standard jQuery selector, then to use `.filter( ":checkbox" )`, or to precede the pseudo-selector with some other selector.

 #### :checked

-Not to be confused with *:checkbox*, `:checked` targets only the *checked* checkboxes as well as checked radio buttons.
+Not to be confused with *:checkbox*, `:checked` targets only the *checked* checkboxes as well as checked radio buttons:

 ```
 $( "form :checked" );
 ```

-The `:checked` pseudo-selector works when used with **checkboxes** and **radio** buttons.
+The `:checked` pseudo-selector works when used with **checkboxes** and **radio buttons**.

 #### :disabled

-Using the `:disabled` pseudo-selector targets all `<input>` elements with the `disabled` attribute:
+Using the `:disabled` pseudo-selector targets any `<input>` elements with the `disabled` attribute:

 ```
 $( "form :disabled" );
 ```

-In order to get the best performance using `:disabled`, first select elements with a standard jQuery selector, then use `.filter(":disabled")`, or precede the pseudo-selector with a tag name or some other selector.
+In order to get the best performance using `:disabled`, first select elements with a standard jQuery selector, then use `.filter( ":disabled" )`, or precede the pseudo-selector with a tag name or some other selector.

 #### :enabled

-Basically the inverse of the *:disabled* pseudo-selector, the `:enabled` pseudo-selector targets all elements that *do not* have a disabled attribute:
+Basically the inverse of the *:disabled* pseudo-selector, the `:enabled` pseudo-selector targets any elements that *do not* have a `disabled` attribute:

 ```
 $( "form :enabled" );
 ```

-In order to get the best performance using `:enabled`, first select elements with a standard jQuery selector, then use `.filter(":enabled")`, or precede the pseudo-selector with a tag name or some other selector.
+In order to get the best performance using `:enabled`, first select elements with a standard jQuery selector, then use `.filter( ":enabled" )`, or precede the pseudo-selector with a tag name or some other selector.

 #### :file

-Using the `:file` pseudo-selector targets all `<input>`s that have a `type = "file"`:
+Using the `:file` pseudo-selector targets any `<input>` elements that have a `type="file"`:

 ```
 $( "form :file" );
 ```

-In order to get the best performance using `:file`, first select elements with a standard jQuery selector, then use `.filter(":file")`, or precede the pseudo-selector with a tag name or some other selector.
+In order to get the best performance using `:file`, first select elements with a standard jQuery selector, then use `.filter( ":file" )`, or precede the pseudo-selector with a tag name or some other selector.

-**Note:** for better performance in modern browsers, use `[type = "file"]` instead of the `:file` pseudo-selector.
+**Note:** For better performance in modern browsers, use `[type="file"]` instead of the `:file` pseudo-selector.

 #### :image

-Using the `:image` pseudo-selector easily targets all `<input>` tags that are the *image* type:
+Using the `:image` pseudo-selector targets any `<input>` elements that have a `type="image"`:

 ```
 $( "form :image" );
 ```

-In order to get the best performance using `:image`, first select elements with a standard jQuery selector, then use `.filter(":image")`, or precede the pseudo-selector with a tag name or some other selector.
+In order to get the best performance using `:image`, first select elements with a standard jQuery selector, then use `.filter( ":image" )`, or precede the pseudo-selector with a tag name or some other selector.

-**Note:** for better performance in modern browsers, use `[type = "image"]` instead of the `:image` pseudo-selector.
+**Note:** For better performance in modern browsers, use `[type="image"]` instead of the `:image` pseudo-selector.

 #### :input